-The Step Editor is a modal window that is displayed after selecting a page element with the Element selector.
+The Step Editor is a section within the tour builder that is displayed after starting the creation of a product tour.

 Step description examples:

 - “Let’s select an option from the dropdown”